 And if you’re looking for activities to play at your picnic, try some of these ideas:

-- Snowshoeing and packing a picnic.
-You can build a small fire (if you’re handy like that) to keep warm!
+- Snowshoeing and picnic.
+You could build a small fire and pack warm drinks to keep warm when you stop moving.

 - Using Basecamp conversation starter cards which are both easy to pack, and waterproof!